I’m ditching post-workout carbs.

 (1) Study shows inclusion of carbohydrate in post-workout shake does not increase protein synthesis.

-The following study took place in the Netherlands, the subjects being healthy young men.
-What was great about this study was that it was truly scientific in that it split the men into 3 groups, each ingesting different combinations of protein & carbohydrates.
+The study split the men into 3 groups, each ingesting a different combination of protein & carbohydrates.
 Therefore the only variable was the level of carbohydrate.

 Each group performed resistance training for 60 minutes and was given either protein or a combination of protein and carbohydrate each hour for 6 hours after training.
 The amount of protein for all the groups was 0.3g per kg of bodyweight.
 The protein and carbs varied as follows: